pauldzy/NHDPlusInABox/README.md

 docker-compose up
 ```

-A full build can take 20 to 30 minutes to download and compile.
-Build output is left verbose to help provide feedback that the process is ongoing.
+A full build from scratch will take 20 to 30 minutes to download and build depending on your internet speed and processor power.

 When all five containers are up, then open the default setup page, mostly probably at http://localhost:8081 for information on how to download, install and consume the NHDPlus dataset.